Clash of Titans

 Layden Strikes Again

-On the second play of the fourth quarter, George Baker intercepted Crowley's pass and returned it to the 34.
+Like most teams of that era, Notre Dame rarely threw passes when deep in its own territory.
+But on the second play of the fourth quarter, George Baker intercepted Crowley's pass and returned it to the ND 34.
 The PCC champs plowed ahead to a first down on the six.
 Nevers rammed through the middle to the three, but Walker failed to gain at right tackle.
 At that point, Rockne sent T McMullan into the game.
 Since, by rule, he couldn't communicate any sideline instructions until after the play, he contented himself with stopping Ernie at the one.
 Stuhldreher then asked him what message coach had for his beleaguered troops.
 "Rock said to hold 'em."
-And that's what they did.
-Then came one of the most disputed plays in Rose Bowl history.
+And that's what they did thanks to one of the most disputed plays in Rose Bowl history.

 Years later, the Four Horsemen were in Hollywood to produce a movie, "The Spirit of Notre Dame."
 The sports editor of the Los Angeles Herald-Express, George Davis, one of Nevers' best friends, argued with Layden, Crowley, and Miller in their dressing room during the filming.
 Davis said, "I still say that Nevers carried that ball over the goal line, and you pushed him back."

 A small, dapper man joined the group and said, "No, he didn't."
 Davis turned on the intruder and declared, "I was at the end of the press box, almost directly on the goal line, with a high-powered pair of glasses.
 Where were you sitting?"
 "On Ernie's chest," came the reply.
 Then sticking out his hand to Davis, the newcomer introduced himself.
 "I'm Harry Stuhldreher."
-Layden boomed a punt from the end zone into enemy territory, Solomon returning to the 36.
+"Getting the ball on our one-foot line left us only one alternative," recalled Layden.
+"Kick it out of there and I did."
+The ball traveled across midfield to Solomon, who returned it to the 36.
 Crowley snagged Walker's long pass but came down out of bounds.
 Nevers passed to Shipkey for nine, then gained four more through left guard.
 Two plays later, Nevers broke loose up the middle to the 35.
 On the next play, Solomon called for Ernie to throw a pass into the right flat.
 But Layden intercepted on the 10.

 Stuhldreher: "As a result of careful scouting, we well knew Nevers was accustomed to throw passes into the right flat.
 Layden backed up on his side, watching carefully for this."